FC Goa coach Juan Ferrando: East Bengal will play without stress and pressure | Goal.com

 Are Goa going in for their seventh foreign signing in the January transfer window?
 Maybe not.

 "We have a target to be in the play-offs, and the second to help our youngsters.
 We want to promote our young players.
 Maybe in the next season, we can reduce the foreign players.
-It's very important when a player like Igor or Ivan decides to come to Goa, it's very important to find a player to help the team but one who can help the young players as well," Ferrando stated.
+It's very important when a player like Igor (Angulo) or Ivan (Gonzalez) decides to come to Goa, to find a player not only to help the team but one who can help the young players as well," Ferrando stated.